protoben/resume/resume.md

 Objective
 ---------

-To work as a network and systems programmer, putting theory into practice.
+To apply a strong theoretical background to network and systems programming.

 Education